salex-org/hmip-rest-api/README.md

     <version>1.1.0-SNAPSHOT</version>
 </dependency>
 ```

+*Attention: It is not recommended to use SNAPSHOT-Versions as they are
+'work in progress' with less stability!*

 # Loading the configuration and getting the current state
 To load the configuration for the client from an `application.yml` you can use the class